reinierdevalk/abtab/README.md

     $ brew --prefix openjdk

-Homebrew automatically adds a symlink to the Python executable in `/usr/local/bin/`; for Java, the `brew link` command (see [above](#installing-or-updating-python-and-java)) is required to achieve this.
+Homebrew automatically adds a symlink to the Python executable in `/usr/local/bin/`; for Java, the `brew link` command (see [above](#2.-installing-or-updating-python-and-java)) is required to achieve this.
 This makes `/usr/local/bin/` the installation path to be added to the system `PATH` (if it is not on it yet).

-#### macOS, other cases
+##### macOS, other cases
 If Python and Java are installed through another package manager or manually, their installation paths can vary.
-Common Python installation paths are `/Library/Frameworks/Python.framework/Versions/<version>/bin`, `/usr/local/bin/python3/`, or `/usr/bin/python3/`; common Java installation paths are `/Library/Java/JavaVirtualMachines/` or `/usr/local/opt/openjdk@<version>/`.
+Common Python installation paths are `/Library/Frameworks/Python.framework/Versions/<version>/bin/`, `/usr/local/bin/`, or `/usr/bin/`; common Java installation paths are `/Library/Java/JavaVirtualMachines/` or `/usr/local/opt/`.
 To locate the installation paths, run

     $ which python